 This means Oregon, Washington, any other state, or any other federal or tribal court.

 Traffic infractions, administrative hearings, and civil lawsuits don't count.
-Only pending criminal charges will prevent you from filing a motion for expungement.
+Only criminal charges will prevent you from filing a motion for expungement.

 I pleaded no contest to a crime.
 Does this count as a conviction?

 Under Oregon law, a no contest plea (also known as a plea of nolo contendere) is legally equivalent to a conviction.
 This is because a defendant who pleads no contest gives up her right to go to trial and gives up most of the same rights as a defendant who pleads guilty.

 I pleaded guilty to a city municipal code violation.
 Does this count as a conviction?

 Under ORS 137.225, you cannot expunge your conviction if you have been committed of another “criminal offense” during the waiting period.

 The Oregon courts have made clear that an “offense” includes not just crimes but violations, which include local city violations such as public urination.